-MCB 761.
-Pathobiology of Atherosclerosis and Cardiovascular Disease.
-(2) This lecture course explores the mechanisms that underlie atherosclerotic cardiovascular disease, the leading cause of death in the United States and other industrialized countries.
-It provides an overview of current concepts of the pathogenesis of atherosclerosis and its clinical sequelae, including myocardial infarction, stroke, and peripheral vascular disease.
-Specific topics include the natural history of atherosclerosis, experimental approaches for the study of cardiovascular disease (cell and animal models, featuring non-human primates and genetically-modified mouse models), and metabolic perturbations underlying disease initiation, progression, and regression.
-Risk factors and treatments for cardiovascular disease are also discussed.
-A unique feature of the course is its integration of basic and clinical concepts, which should benefit students interested in translational aspects of cardiovascular disease research.
+761. Pathobiology of Atherosclerosis and Cardiovascular Disease.
+(2) This lecture course explores the pathogenic mechanisms that underlie this most prevalent of human diseases.
+Provides an overview of the current concepts of the pathogenesis of atherosclerosis and its clinical sequelae, myocardial infarction, stroke, and peripheral vascular disease.
+Specific topics include the natural history of atherosclerosis, experimental approaches for the study of atherosclerosis and cardiovascular disease (cell and animal models, featuring genetically-modified mouse models), metabolic perturbations underlying disease initiation, progression, and regression, lipid metabolism and dyslipidemias, diabetes, diet and obesity, hypertension, behavioral factors, vascular wall biology (including new imaging techniques) and treatment of cardiovascular disease.
+A unique feature of the course is its integration of basic, clinical, and translational research.
+The focus on current research directions provides and excellent foundation for students interested in atherosclerosis, lipid metabolism, vascular biology, and cardiovascular disease as they plan their own research careers.
+It should also be of interest to students in other areas of translational medicine.

-MCB 762.
-Lipid Metabolism and Chronic Human Diseases.
-(2) This is an introductory course designed to cover basic concepts in lipid metabolism and its relationship to the development of chronic human diseases.
-The first half of the course will review the structure and biophysical properties of lipids, as well as mechanisms of lipid absorption, transport, synthesis, catabolism, storage, and mobilization from tissues.
+762. Lipid Metabolism and Chronic Human Disease.
+(2) This is an introductory course designed to cover basic concepts of lipid metabolism and its relationship to the development of chronic human diseases.
+The first half of the course will cover lipid structure and properties and lipid absorption, transport, synthesis, storage and mobilization from tissues, and degradation.
 The role of lipids in cell signaling and innate/acquired immunity will also be discussed.
-The second half of the course will explore the role of lipid metabolism in monogenic disorders and in the pathogenesis of chronic human diseases, such as atherosclerosis, insulin resistance, obesity and metabolic syndrome.
+The second half of the course will explore the role of lipid metabolism in monogenetic disorders and in the pathogenesis of chronic human diseases, such as atherosclerosis, insulin resistance, obesity and metabolic syndrome.
 Current research in Lipid Sciences and Chronic diseases will also be covered.